jonathanlocke/jonathanlocke.github.io/published/builder.md

         }
     }

 Finally, yes, Frank is right that the builder pattern is a workaround for a missing language feature, and named parameters would be probably be welcomed.
-However it might be worth thinking about other approaches to this issue, such as my starting point for [abolishing constructors](../published/construction.md) (although perhaps not in Java) or creating a syntax for functional field updating similar to [the functional properties pattern](#functional-properties):
+However it might be worth thinking about other approaches to this issue, such as my starting point for [abolishing constructors](../published/construction.md) or creating a language syntax for functional field updating similar to [*The functional properties pattern*](#functional-properties):

     var spaceAliens = new Book()
         with isbn = "81729387"